pallets/quart/docs/sync_code.rst

 Whilst you can access the ``request`` and other globals in synchronous routes you will be unable to await coroutine functions.
-To work around this Quart provides :meth:`~quart.app.Quart.ensure_coroutine` which can be used as so,
+To work around this Quart provides :meth:`~quart.app.Quart.run_sync` which can be used as so,

 .. code-block:: python